Residence Hall Housing Agreement

 Salespersons and Canvassers

 Solicitation is not permitted on the campus or in campus facilities without prior authorization.
 Authorization does not constitute an endorsement of products or services.
-All requests to solicit within residential buildings should be directed to the Office of Residential Life.
+All requests to solicit within residential buildings should be directed to the Office of Community Living.

-Storage of belongings in the hallway or stairwell of any residence hall is strictly prohibited.
-Student belongings can only be kept in assigned bedrooms and apartments.
-Students can access information about local storage options on the Residential Life web page at any time.
+Storage of belongings in the hallway, stairwell or any public space inside or outside of any residence hall is strictly prohibited.
+Student belongings can only be kept inside assigned bedrooms and apartments.
+Any belongings left outside of student bedrooms or apartments may be discarded.
+Students can access information about local storage options on the Office of Community Living website at any time.
 The College does not endorse or vouch for any specific company.